dsfca/SEC/SECProject/README.md

 Done.

 ### ObtainLocationReport(): out
+TODO: Atomicity

-Send securely and asynchronously read request to all servers, including nonce to prevent reply attack.
+Send securely and asynchronously read request to all servers.

-Verify incoming report and save it into array per a server.
+Verify incoming report, save it into Map{report, cnt} and also store server that responded into Set{serverIds}.

+Wait until server replies or timeout.
+Check if quorum acked correctly.

 As only one report per epoch is allowed, we don't have to deal with finding the most recent (timestamp, value) pair.
-Just accept the report, that is in the array more than (N+f)/2 times.
+Just accept the report, that has majority.

-Send to all ReadingComplete(rid), so they clean the array.
+If using listening system for atomicity, send to all ReadingComplete(rid), so they clean the array.

-Broadcasting gathered report is not necessary as we are assured, each server received same information during write.
+Or writeback gathered report, but thats weird as we are submitting using reliable broadcast.